-Topic Course items covered Assessment outcomes
+Торіс Course items covered Assessment outcomes

 Christianity In depth study 1: AO1 : Demonstrate knowledge and understanding of religion and belief,

-1. The Holy Trinity (L2) including:
+1. The Holy Trinity including:

-2. Christian beliefs about the Afterlife (L6)
+2. The Creation Story

-3. The crucifixion (L8) beliefs, practices and sources of authority
+3. Christian beliefs about the Afterlife beliefs, practices and sources of authority

-4. The resurrection (L9)
+4. The crucifixion

-5. The crucifixion, resurrection and ascension (L10) influence on individuals, communities and societies
+5. The resurrection influence on individuals, communities and societies

-6. Salvation in Christianity (L12)
+6. The crucifixion, resurrection and ascension

-7. Revision lesson: The nature and oneness of God similarities and differences within and/or between religions and beliefs.
+7. Salvation in Christianity similarities and differences within and/or between religions and beliefs.

-8. Revision lesson: The Christian belief of the crucifixion,
+8. Revision lesson: The nature and oneness of God

-resurrection and ascension of Christ AO2 : Analyse and evaluate aspects of religion and belief, including their significance and influence.
+9. Revision lesson: The Christian belief of the crucifixion, AO2: Analyse and evaluate aspects of religion and belief, including their

-Islam In depth study 2: 5.6
+resurrection and ascension of Christ significance and influence.

-1. Sunni and Shi'a beliefs (L2)
+Islam

-2.The oneness of God (L3)
+In depth study 2:

-3. The Nature of God (L4) AO1 and AO2.
+1. Sunni and Shi'a beliefs

-4. The role of Angels in Islam (L5)
+2.The oneness of God

-5. Life after death in Islam (L7)
+3. The Nature of God

-6. Prophethood (L8)
+4. The role of Angels in Islam

-7. Revision lesson: Key beliefs of Sunni and Shi'a Muslims
+5. Life after death in Islam

-8. Revision lesson: The nature of Allah
+6. Prophethood

-Relationships Theme 1
+7. Prayer in Islam

-and Families 1.
-Human sexuality and sexual relationships in marriage in AO1 and AO2.
+8. Revision lesson: Key beliefs of Sunni and Shi'a Muslims AO1 and AO2.

-Christianity and Islam.
-(L2) NOT WING NOT
+9. Revision lesson: The nature of Allah

-2. Same sex marriages and relationships in relation to UK law and
+Deletienskins Thoma 1

-Christianity.
-(L3)
+1 Human covuality and covual relationships in marriage in

-3. Contraception and teachings of Islam and Christianity (L4)
+L. Furnan sexuality and sexual relationships in marriage in

-4. Marriage in Christianity and Islam (L5)
+2 Same say marriages and relationships in relation to UK law and

-5. Gender roles and stereotypes (L10)
+Christianity

-6 .
-Religious teaching about the roles of men and women (L11)
+Contracention and teachings of Islam and Christianity

-7. Revision lesson: Sexual relationships before marriage
+A Marriage in Christianity and Islam

-8. Revision lesson: Gender equality in marriage
++.
+Marriage in Christianity and Island